 Press the X or Y keys to mirror the harness connector along the X-axis or Y-axis respectively.

-This method of editing allows you to select a placed harness connector object directly in the workspace and change its size, shape or location graphically.
+This method of editing allows you to select a placed harness connector object directly in the design space and change its size, shape or location graphically.

 When a harness connector object is selected, the following editing handles are available: